mridang/dprint-go/README.md

 # dprint-plugin-goat

-**dprint-plugin-goat** provides two formatter plugins for dprint: one for Go files using Go's canonical formatter, and one for shell scripts using shfmt.
-Both are compiled to WebAssembly with TinyGo and plug into dprint like any other plugin.
+**dprint-plugin-goat** provides three formatter plugins for dprint: one for Go files using Go's canonical formatter, one for shell scripts using shfmt, and one for Terraform/HCL files using HashiCorp's hclwrite.
+All are compiled to WebAssembly with TinyGo and plug into dprint like any other plugin.

-##### Why ?
+##### Why?

 Using dprint plugins lets you keep a single, consistent formatting workflow across polyglot repos.
-The gofmt plugin applies `go/format` so your Go code follows the exact same rules as `gofmt`, while the shfmt plugin formats shell scripts with the same power as the standalone shfmt tool.
+The gofmt plugin applies `go/format` so your Go code follows the exact same rules as `gofmt`, the shfmt plugin formats shell scripts with the same power as the standalone shfmt tool, and the tffmt plugin formats Terraform and HCL files using the same logic as `terraform fmt`.

 ## Usage